johnpaulkiser/poem/README.md

 i wanna talk

-i wanna call you and talk
+i to  call you and talk

-i wanna walk to your front door and knock
+i wanna walk to your word  door and knock

-after i stop my vehicle
+after i stop my vehicled()

+drive to your city
+drive to your city
+drive to your city
+drive to your city
+drive to your city
+drive to your city
+drive to your city
 drive to your city
 cause we live an hour apart

 land in your driveway and put it in park